Radware/kWAAP_Tools/README.md

 # kWAF_Tools
-kWAF-related tools and scripts for internal / external usage.
+KWAAP-related tools and scripts for internal / external usage.

 ## Table Of Contents ###
 - [Description](#description )